The Curriculum Vitae (CV) is the first and probably the most important step in finding a job in the Netherlands.

 Elements of a good CV

-- Personal information: name, nationality, place and date of birth, marital status, contact details and military obligations (if any).
+- Personal information: name, nationality, place and date of birth, contact details and military obligations (if any).

 - Educational background: universities, majors, classes, thesis, grades, academic projects and references.